-Let me back up real quick and remind you that if you’re dealing with a serious or long term injury related to fascia, there is no replacement for a good personal trainer, therapist or chiropractor.
-However, most of us possess enough self-awareness to do the practice of self-myofascial release on our own to deal with every day jacked up fascia.
+Let me back up real quick and remind you that if you’re dealing with a serious or long term injury related to fascia, there is no replacement for a good personal trainer, physical therapist or chiropractor.
+However, most of us possess enough self-awareness to do the practice of self-myofascial release on our own to deal with every day fascial adhesions.

 There are some great tools on the market to keep your facia healthy on your own.
 Here’s an article where I share a few of my favorites (link to https://www.stuartcoaching.com/single-post/2017/03/10/favorite-foam-rolling-tools)